top of page

 1998 Size 75cm x 6Ocm Acrylics on Canvas

 Cards Under the Cherrytree 3 The peace of nature watching my kuia play cards.
-They told stories of Pekehaua and how he was captured after eating people in the bush.
-They trapped him with a net and ate from his flesh to unite those lost with a way home.
+They told stories of our taniwha Pekehaua and how he was captured after eating people in the bush.
+They trapped him with a net and ate from his flesh to unite the spirits of those lost to his hunger.

 2020 Size 5Ocm x 6Ocm Acrylics on Canvas